Texas man reported missing as a teen in 2015 returned home the next day, police say - NewsBreak

 In the years following, there were several possible sightings of Farias, according to a private investigator hired by the teen’s mother a few months after he went missing.
 They included one sighting in 2018 that police responded to, but the investigation remained open as a missing person case.

-After police announced they had found her son, Santana released a statement saying he “is receiving the care he needs to overcome his trauma, but at this time, he is nonverbal and not able to communicate with us.”
+Upon police announcing they’d found her son, Santana released a statement saying, he “is receiving the care he needs to overcome his trauma, but at this time, he is nonverbal and not able to communicate with us.”
+Copyright 2023 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

-Police Chief Troy Finner declined Thursday to answer questions about the mental health of Farias or his mother.
-He said police are “right at the beginning” of their investigation into what happened.

 Comments / 0